gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 The predominant verison is TLS 1.1 (0x0301), with some TLS 1.0 (0x0300).

 What about the ciphers being used?
-By filtering out
+By filtering out packets that aren't part of the handshake and selecting the ciphersuite variable we can get an idea.

 ```r